Semi-classical propagation of singularity for Stokes system: Introduction

 The energy

 is dissipative.
-In \cite{CSun}, we use propagation theorem \ref{St} to show that the energy decays exponentially in time.
+In \cite{Chaves-Sun2017}, we use propagation Theorem \ref{Stchapter1} to show that the energy decays exponentially in time.

-Let us describe briefly our strategy for the proof of Theorem \ref{St}.
+Let us describe briefly our strategy for the proof of Theorem \ref{Stchapter1}.
 The pressure term $q$ is harmonic and in heuristic, it can only have the influence to the solution near the boundary.
-We will prove that the measure is propagated in the same way as Laplace quasi-mode (semi-classical analogue of wave equation) along the rays inside the domain.
-When a ray touches the boundary, we need a more careful analysis between the wave-like propagation phenomenon and the impact of pressure.
-We no longer have a simple propagation formula near the boundary, comparing to the treatment of quasi-mode problem of Laplace operator.
-We separate the phase points on the boundary into elliptic region $\mathcal{E}$, hyperbolic region $\mathcal{H}$ and glancing surface $\mathcal{G}$.
-It turns out that there is no singularity accumulated near elliptic region.
-For the hyperbolic region, the propagation argument is also standard, with an additional treatment when the incidence of the ray is right.
-Near the glancing surface, we will follow the arguments of V.Ivrii's and Melrose-Sj\"{o}strand.
+Hence we will prove that the measure $\mu_i$ is propagated in the same way as Laplace quasi-mode (semi-classical analogue of wave equation) along the rays inside the domain.
+When a ray reaches the boundary, we need a more careful analysis between the wave-like propagation phenomenon and the concentration phenomenon of the pressure.
+It is difficult to get a simple propagation formula near the boundary, comparing to the treatment of quasi-mode problem of Laplace operator as in \cite{Burq-Lebeau2001},\cite{Gerard-Leichtnam1993}.
+We partition the phase space into elliptic region $\mathcal{E}$, hyperbolic region $\mathcal{H}$ and glancing surface $\mathcal{G}$.
+It turns out that no singularity accumulates near the elliptic region.
+For the hyperbolic region, we prove the propagation by the standard energy estimate, with an additional treatment when the incidence of the ray is right.
+Near the glancing surface, we will follow the arguments of Ivrii and Melrose-Sj\"{o}strand.
 The main difference is that we will encounter two new cross terms essentially of the form $(q|u)_{L^2}$ after certain micro-localization.
 To overcome this difficulty, we further micro-localize the solution according to the distance to the glancing surface $\mathcal{G}$ and treat them separately.
-For the part nearing $\mathcal{G}$, we use the fact that the pressure decays fast away from the boundary while the solution can not concentrate too much near the boundary, provided that it is micro-localized close enough the glancing surface.
-For the part away from $\mathcal{G}$, it can be well-controlled by geometric considerations.
+For the part nearing $\mathcal{G}$, we use the fact that the pressure decays fast away from the boundary while the solution can not concentrate too much near the boundary, provided that it is micro-localized close enough to the glancing surface.
+For the part away from $\mathcal{G}$, it can be well-controlled by induction argument, using geometric properties of the generalized bicharacteristic flow.